bicknarnes/KNN_Image_Reconstruction/README.md

 ## KNN Image Reconstruction

 This was a group project!
-Credit is due to: Nick Barnes, Gaurav, Patrick Gilfether.
+Credit is due to: Jake Simonds, Gaurav, Patrick Gilfether.

 ### What is it?